cropinghigh/stdcdec/README.md

           --in-udp <port>        - receive demodulated symbols via udp, default argument=15003 --out-udp <ip> <port>  - send decoded frames to specified ip and port, default arguments=127.0.0.1 15004

-      Note that exactly one source and one out arguments should be used.
+      Note that exactly one in and one out arguments should be used.

   3. Run stdc_parser to extract packets and messages from the frames